 - Now palpate the tissue.
 If your pelvis is in a neutral position, you will feel a bit of end spring in the tissues at the hip crease.
 If you tilt too far forward, the tissues will feel slack.
 So when the tissues feel not too tight, or not too loose, you’re probably in the ballpark.

 Wag Your Tail for Happy Hips

 Another way of determining your sacral position is to check to see if you can “wag your tail,” moving your buttocks side to side.

 - First, stand in Tadasana and tuck your tailbone.
 Try to wag your tail.
 Your pelvis will likely stay stationery and your upper body will move side to side.

 - Then tilt your pelvic rim forward to the point where the tissues in the hip crease feel springy but not slack.
 Now try to wag your tail.
 If you can wag your pelvis from side to side, your pelvis is likely in neutral and your sacrum can sit securely in the joint.

-Stay tuned for next week’s SI joint post, where I’ll discuss pelvic position in asymmetrical standing poses.
+Stay tuned for the next in my SI joint series, where I’ll discuss why not to square your hips in asymmetrical standing poses.

 If you’re interested in more detailed info about the hips and SI joints, read my most recent book: Hip-Healthy Asana: A Yoga Practitioner’s Guide to Protecting the Hips and Avoiding SI Joint Pain.
 The book includes an effective method for teachers to test pelvic position with their students.